by Nebula Haze & Sirius Fourside

 Once you’re positive you’re providing the nutrients your cannabis needs, and you’ve adjusted the water pH to the proper levels, you should notice any nutrients problems clearing up quickly.
 Remember, if leaves get damaged from a nutrient problem, it is unlikely that particular leaf will ever recover and turn green.
 What you’re looking for is that the problem stops spreading, and that any new growth appears green and healthy.

 It’s important for air to be moving around your plants to both prevent heat spots and make sure your plants are getting plenty of fresh CO2 to achieve the best growth.

 Having air moving constantly around your plants will also help stop pests from attacking your grow room, and will even help prevent mold (especially the dreaded white powdery mildew).

-When it comes to fans, don’t point fans directly at plants - usually it’s better to be point fans at a wall to disperse the air, or have fans blowing over or the plant canopy.
+When it comes to fans, don’t point fans directly at plants – usually it’s better to be point fans at a wall to disperse the air, or have fans blowing over and under the plant canopy.

 Best case scenario is you want to set up your fan system so that all the leaves on the plant are gently rustling, yet no stems or branches are waving around from the force of the wind.

 One of the reasons you need great air circulation is your plants “breathe” CO2 during the light hours, almost like we breathe oxygen.

 Unless your plants are in a big open space with lots of air, or you are supplying your plants with CO2, you need to have some sort of exhaust system to pull away hot, stale air and bring in new fresh air for your plants.

 An exhaust system doesn’t have to be anything fancy.
 At its simplest, an exhaust system can be two holes and a fan (with the fan place in one of the holes pointed out from your grow area).
 Having a fan constantly pulling hot air out and bringing fresh air in from your intake hole will help ensure that your plants have the fresh air they need.